 Are there any celebrities you would love to see wearing your designs?

-Jeff Mills, Surgeon, Miss Kittin, Chris Liebing, Goldie - oh, I just mentioned some of my favorite DJ's and producers names.
-Really it makes me happy when any person is wearing my jewelry.
+Jeff Mills, Surgeon, Miss Kittin, Chris Liebing, Goldie - oh, I just mentioned some of my favourite DJ's and producers names.
+Really it makes me happy when any person is wearing my jewellery.

-Like it is a part of their identity, an expression of yourself through a piece of jewelry.
+Like it is a part of their identity, an expression of yourself through a piece of jewellery.

 What has been the highest point of your career so far?

-The biggest my achievement in Jewelry Industry is the Gold Prize from GIA Applied Jewelry Professional (AJP) at the annual prestigious UK Goldsmith’s Design and Craft Council Competition 2017.
+The biggest my achievement in Jewellery Industry is the Gold Prize from GIA Applied Jewelry Professional (AJP) at the annual prestigious UK Goldsmith’s Design and Craft Council Competition 2017.

 If you could only wear one piece from your collection, what would it be and why?

-Rose Gold Electric Flowers Ring, because I love the shape, the look, the color, it suits my style and I never want to take it off.
+Rose Gold Electric Flowers Ring, because I love the shape, the look, the colour, it suits my style and I never want to take it off.

 If you could travel to one place in the world right now, where would it be and why?

-I would love to go to gemmology expedition to Sri Lanka - colored gemstone destination.
+I would love to go to gemmology expedition to Sri Lanka - coloured gemstone destination.
 It would be incredible to visit mines, see gem cutters and buy beautiful gemstones.

-Are there any other designers whose work you particularly admire, and what jewelry is on your current wishlist?
+Are there any other designers whose work you particularly admire, and what jewellery is on your current wishlist?

-Rene Lalique, Hemmerle, Faberge, Charlotte De Syllas, Wendy Ramshaw, Andrew Lamb, Shaun Leane, Alex Sepkus - the names of just some jewelry houses and designers I admire.
+Rene Lalique, Hemmerle, Faberge, Charlotte De Syllas, Wendy Ramshaw, Andrew Lamb, Shaun Leane, Alex Sepkus - the names of just some jewellery houses and designers I admire.